Perspective | The hunt for fall TV brings a last gasp of new shows and — perhaps at long last — a shift in old habits

 Some networks made some wise switcheroos early on — HBO moved its Nicole Kidman and Hugh Grant drama “The Undoing” from a spring premiere date to Oct.
 25. Fox kept the high-tech action miniseries “Next” from airing last season so that it can now premiere Oct.
 6.

-With eight of 11 episodes shot, FX put the brakes on April’s premiere of Season 4 of “Fargo” to figure out how best to finish making it; the series resumed shooting for 25 days in Chicago in August, has wrapped, and will now return Sept.
+With eight of 11 episodes shot, FX put the brakes on April’s premiere of Season 4 of “Fargo” to figure out how best to finish making it; the series resumed shooting in Chicago in August, has wrapped, and will now return Sept.
 27. FX chairman John Landgraf told TV critics in a virtual news conference on Sept.
 9 that the “Fargo” cast and crew, about 500 people, worked under strict conditions for a streamlined 25-day shooting schedule to complete the episodes.

 CBS delayed a long-finished season of its Emmy-winning reality stalwart “The Amazing Race,” and can now reintroduce it to viewers on Oct.
 14 like an old forgotten friend.
 (Hey, everyone — remember how fun it was to dash through all the world’s airports?)